 Our Company is a holding company.
 Our revenue is generated from our business operations conducted through our subsidiaries.
 Our Company's ability to make dividend payments and other distributions in cash, pay expenses, service any debts incurred, and finance the needs of other subsidiaries, depends upon the receipt of dividends, distributions or advances from our subsidiaries.
 The ability of our subsidiaries to pay dividends or other distributions may be subject to their earnings, financial position, cash requirements and availability, applicable laws, rules and regulations, and restrictions on making payments to our Company contained in financing or other agreements.
-If any of our subsidiaries incurs debt in its own name, the instruments governing the debt may restrict dividends or other distributions that our Company receives from our subsidiaries, which could in turn restrict our ability to fund our business operations and to pay dividends to our Shareholders.
+If any of our subsidiaries incurs debt in its own name, the instruments governing the debt may restrict dividends or other distributions on its equity interest to us.
+These restrictions could reduce the amount of dividends or other distributions that our Company receives from our subsidiaries, which could in turn restrict our ability to fund our business operations and to pay dividends to our Shareholders.
 Our Company's future declaration of dividends may not reflect our historical declarations of dividends and will be at the absolute discretion of our Board.

 Furthermore, applicable PRC laws, rules and regulations permit payment of dividends by our PRC subsidiaries only out of their retained earnings, if any, determined in accordance with PRC accounting standards.
 Our PRC subsidiaries are required to set aside a certain percentage of their after-tax profit based on PRC accounting standards each year to their respective reserve funds in accordance with the requirements of relevant laws and provisions in their respective articles of associations, As a result, our PRC subsidiaries are restricted in their ability to transfer a portion of their net income to us either in the form of dividends, loans or advances.
-Any limitation on the ability of our PRC subsidiaries to pay dividends to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our businesse.
+Any limitation on the ability of our PRC subsidiaries to pay dividends to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our businesses.